 This does not apply to the chairmanship of the Backbench Business Committee, which is open to any and all MPs whose party is not in government (and only to such MPs).

-Among other committees, the chairmanships of the Public Accounts Committee (PAC) and Standards Committee are allocated to the Official Opposition by Standing Orders.
+Among other committees, Standing Orders allocate the chairmanships of the Public Accounts Committee (PAC) and Standards Committee to the Official Opposition.

 The allocation of other chairmanships to parties first involves the Speaker.
 He must determine the overall number of elected chairmanships which are due to each party, so as to “reflect the composition of the House”.
 The Speaker must make this determination on the day after his election at the start of a Parliament.